 Note: You are currently viewing documentation for Moodle 2.4.
-Up-to-date documentation for the latest stable version is available here: Course formats.
+Up-to-date documentation for the latest stable version of Moodle may be available here: Course formats.

 A course format refers to the layout of a course.
 The course format can be selected in Settings > Course administration > Edit settings.